jankozik/MfcTabCtrl/docs/README.md

 Some styles have already been created.
 For example, styles similar to the docking/floating panels in Visual Studio 2003, 2008, 2010 and 2019.
 See the `TabCtrlComplex` class in the DemoDlg.h file for a list of all existing style classes.

-Classes `TabCtrlRecalcStub` and `TabCtrlBehaviorStub` create a default implementation for the functions of `TabCtrl::IRecalc` and `TabCtrl::IBehavior` interfaces respectively.
+Classes `ITabCtrlStyle::RecalcStub` and `ITabCtrlStyle::BehaviorStub` create a default implementation for the functions of `TabCtrl::IRecalc` and `TabCtrl::IBehavior` interfaces respectively.
 You can use them to create your own style classes.

 The control requires a call of `Update()` after you add or delete tabs, as well as change its properties and state.